ajinkyaT/Deep_learning_Entity_Embeddings/README.md

 # Deep Learning and Entity Embeddings to predict driving behavior and cluster accident hotspots

-This project repo is for MoveHack - Global Mobility Hackathon organized by Niti Aayog (Planning Commision of India), Government of India
+This project repo is for Pune Smart City HAckathon organized by Niti Aayog (Planning Commision of India), Government of India

 Check below Jupyter notebooks for solution overview.